6.1 Common Hand Tools

 - Beam square

-Pipe wraps are made of either a special cardboard, leather, or heavy fabric.
-They come as a long strip that is 3” or 4” (7.5 or 10 cm) wide and normally 2’ to 6’ (0.6 to 1.8 m) long and are usually rolled up for packaging.
-A pipe wrap works much like a square would on a flat piece of material.
-By wrapping the pipe wrap around the pipe or tube, you can find 90o easily.
+Pipe wraps are made of either cardboard, leather, or heavy fabric.
+They come as a long strip that usually is three inches or four inches (7.5 or 10 cm) wide and normally two to six feet (0.6 to 1.8 m) long and are usually rolled up for packaging.
+A pipe wrap works much like a square would on a flat piece of material: by wrapping the pipe wrap around the object, you can find square easily.

-Another tool common to working with pipes is a centering head.
-This tool uses a level and a center punch to find the center of a pipe.
-Then, this tool, in conjunction with other squaring tools, can be used to find 90° or any other angle on the pipe.
+Another tool common for working with pipes is a centering head.
+It uses a level and a center punch to find the center of a pipe.
+Then, in conjunction with other squaring tools, you can find 90-degrees or any other angle on the pipe.

 Tools for Finding Level, Plumb, and Angles

 The term level refers to an object being perfectly horizontal.
 The term plumb refers to an object being perfectly vertical.
-Level and plumb are not exactly dimensions but rather reference points.
-However, angular dimensions are often measured off of level or plumb.
+Level and plumb are not dimensions but reference points.
+However, angular dimensions are often measured off of level or plumb, so you must know how to determine them.
 There are an assortment of tools for finding level, plumb, and angles.

-The most common tool for finding level is called a level.
-A level can also be used to find plumb.
-Levels use gravity to determine if something is horizontal or vertical.
-A level contains a small clear tube of water with a single air bubble.
+The most common tool for finding level is called a level, and it can also be used to find plumb.
+Levels use gravity to determine if something is horizontal or vertical: they contain a small clear tube of water with a single air bubble.
 When placed on a perfectly horizontal or vertical surface, the air bubble sits directly in the center of the tube.
-There are many different sizes of levels.
+Levels come in many different sizes.

 A plumb bob is a metal weight with a point on one end and a string attached to the other.
-It is used to find plumb by hanging it next to a vertical surface and measuring the distance between the string and that surface.
+To find whether an object is vertical, you hang a plumb bob next to it and measure the distance between the string and that surface.
+If the measurement is the same across repeated points, it is perfectly plumb.

-An angle finder is a handy tool for finding the resting angle of objects that are not level or plumb.
-Although it could be used to find those too.
+An angle finder could be used to measure for level and plumb, and it is also a handy tool for finding the resting angle of objects that you discover are not level or plumb.

-Two hole pins are special tools for leveling pipe flanges.
-They are inserted in the holes of the pipe flange and then used in combination with a level to make sure the flange is positioned correctly.
+A set of hole pins can be used to level pipe flanges.
+They are inserted in the holes of the pipe flange and then a level can be balanced on them to make sure the flange is positioned correctly.

-Some tools that are used for finding angles on parts that don’t reference level or plumb are protractors and T-bevels (also called a bevel gauge).
-As compared to the tools mentioned above which ensure objects are positioned correctly, protractors and T-bevels are used for laying out or checking different angles on parts.
+Protractors and T-bevels (also called a bevel gauge) are tools that can be used to find angles without referencing level or plumb.
+Compared to the tools mentioned above, which ensure objects are positioned correctly, protractors and T-bevels are used for laying out or checking different angles on parts.

 Marking Tools

-Remember that the accuracy of your layout can be affected by your marking tool.
+Keep in mind that the accuracy of your layout can be affected by the precision of your marking tool.
 Items like silver pencils and Sharpies can make fine enough marks for most things.
-Paint pens tend to have wide marks that are easily smudged, so are not recommended for precise layout.
+Paint pens, however, tend to have wide marks that are easily smudged, so they are not recommended for precise layout.
 Soapstone can be sharpened to make very fine marks for great accuracy.

-One other thing to keep in mind with non-marring marking tools is the material you are working with and/or the work you intend to do on the material.
-For example, soapstone can make the finest marks but is almost invisible on materials like aluminum.
-Sharpie markers can also make fine marks and have good visibility on most materials, but you wouldn’t want to use them on certain types of stainless steel because the ink can contaminate it.
-Silver pencil is very visible on steel, but if you were to mark some cut lines and then use a high-heat cutting process like oxy-fuel cutting, the marks would melt away as you are trying to follow them.
-It is important to think ahead and choose an effective marking tool for the situation.
+Another thing about non-marring marking tools to consider is the material you are working with and the work you intend to do on itl.
+For example, soapstone marks are almost invisible on aluminum.
+You wouldn’t want to use Sharpie markers on certain types of stainless steel because the ink can contaminate it.
+Silver pencil is very visible on steel, but if you were to mark some cut lines and then use a high-heat cutting process, like oxy-fuel cutting, the marks would melt away as you were trying to follow them.
+These examples illustrate how important it is to think ahead and choose an effective marking tool for the situation.

-Marring marking tools make a permanent mark on the material surface.
-This is usually in the form of a scratch or indentation.
+The other kind of marking tools, which are marring, make a permanent mark on the material surface, usually in the form of a scratch or indentation.
 The most common tools of this variety are scribes and punches.
-A metal scribe has a sharp hardened point that is used to scratch a line on metal surfaces.
-The line created by this tool is very fine.
+A metal scribe has a sharp hardened point that is used to scratch a very fine line on metal surfaces.

 A center punch is used to make a single, small indentation in a metal surface.
 This can be used to mark a single point, such as the location of a hole to be drilled.
-Or you can make a string of indentations to mark out a line, for example, to make a soapstone line more permanent.
+You can also make a string of indentations to mark out a line; for example, to make a soapstone line more permanent.
 A center punch can be a single piece of metal with a point, the flat end of which must be struck with a hammer.
-However, there are spring-loaded punches that allow you to make marks more quickly and without the need for a hammer.
+There are also spring-loaded punches that allow you to make marks quickly and without the need for a hammer.

-Remember that it is not always allowable to put permanent marks on a workpiece.
-Often, finish criteria require the surface of the material to be as undamaged as possible.
-Be sure you know if making permanent marks on a piece is acceptable before doing your layout with these tools.
+Depending on your employer and the job, it is not always permissible to put permanent marks on a workpiece.
+Instead, finish criteria often requires the surface of the material be as unblemished as possible, so be sure you know if making permanent marks on a piece is acceptable before doing your layout with these tools.

 Fitting Tools

 Fitting tools are another broad category of tools that a welder might encounter or need on the job.
-It is not an easy category to be specific about, as many welders/fitters actually make a number of their own tools to suit their needs at the moment.
-This is due to the unpredictable nature of the design of weldments that they might be tasked to build.
+It is not an easy category to be specific about, as many welders or fitters actually fabricate their own tools to suit their needs at the moment due to the unpredictable nature of the design of weldments that they might be tasked to build.
 This section explores some of the tools you may use when you are fitting.

 Fixturing and Holding Tools.

 A fixture is a tool that holds parts in place so they can be tack welded together.
-You will most likely also hear these called a “jig.”
-Fixtures can be any size or shape, simple or complex, homemade or prefabricated.
-It all depends on what you are building.
+You will most likely also hear these called a jig.
+Fixtures can be any size or shape, simple or complex, homemade or prefabricated; it all depends on what you are building.
 The idea behind a fixture is to make putting parts together easier, especially if you are making multiples of the same weldment.
-Something as simple as a piece of angle iron can be a fixture for putting the edges of two plates together at 90o.
-However, premade whole fixture tables with adjustable clamps and dogs can be bought.
+Something as simple as a piece of angle iron can be a fixture for putting the edges of two plates together at 90-degrees.
+However, premade whole fixture tables can be bought.

 Along with the fixture itself, you will need a variety of fixturing tools.
-Again, there are those that can be purchased, but many welders make their own.
-These include clamps, magnets, dogs, wedges, shims, and spacers.
+Again, these can be purchased, but many welders make their own.
+These items include clamps, magnets, dogs, wedges, shims, and spacers.

 Dogs can also be used to hold wedges.
-As the name suggests, a wedge is essentially a piece of metal shaped like a very acute triangle.
-A wedge is used to force a part into position.
-By driving a wedge between a dog and the part with a hammer, you can exert a large amount of force on the part.
+As the name suggests, a wedge is essentially a piece of metal shaped like an acute triangle that is used to force a part into position.
+By driving a wedge between a dog and the weldment part with a hammer, you can exert a large amount of force on the part.
 Like dogs, wedges can easily be made from scrap material but can also be purchased.

 General Hand Tools

-As a fabricator, you will need an assortment of general hand tools.
-It is hard to know exactly what you will need as it will depend on the area of the welding industry you are working in.
+Fabricators need an assortment of general hand tools, most of them determined by the industry they work in.
 Starting to build your tool kit can be a daunting task, as many tools are costly.
-A good rule of thumb is that if you need to borrow a tool more than once (assuming you are able to borrow tools) you should have one of your own.
+A good rule of thumb is that if you need to borrow a tool more than once (assuming you are able to borrow tools), you should have one of your own.

 It is good to have a small assortment of hammers.
 Ball peen hammers, light sledgehammers, and dead blow hammers are all common for striking parts to adjust their position.
-A dead blow hammer is used when working with soft material or when it is not allowable to leave marks on the surface of a piece.
+A dead blow hammer is used when working with soft material or when you must avoid leaving marks on the surface of a piece.

 A set of files can be useful for deburring parts or lightly adjusting the shape of a part.
-You may find the need for a set of wrenches and/or sockets and a set of hex keys for working with hardware.
-Various types of pliers are always useful for welders.
-Specifically, 8-way pliers (which are often called welders pliers, MIG pliers, or welpers after a brand name) are needed on a daily basis for most welders.
-A cold chisel and a scraper are good for cleaning weld spatter or breaking small tack welds.
+You may find the need for a set of wrenches or sockets and a set of hex keys when working with hardware.
+Various types of pliers are always useful; specifically, 8-way pliers (which are often called welders pliers, MIG pliers, or Welpers, a brand name) are needed on a daily basis for most welders.
+A cold chisel and a scraper are useful for cleaning weld spatter or breaking small tack welds.

-Again, the type of welding you do will determine the tools you will need.
+The type of welding you do will determine the tools you will need.
 For example, a TIG welder might need a tungsten grinder whereas someone who welds with FCAW may not.
 Start building your tool kit as soon as you can.
-Ask other welders around you for advice.
-Most welders love talking about tools.
+Ask other welders around you for advice on which tools to use; most welders love talking about tools.

 Attributions